mavryk-network/taquito/docs/manager_lambda.md

 - `removeDelegate`: to remove the current baker to whom the balance of the multisig contract has been delegated
 - `setDelegate`: to set a new baker as delegate
-- `transferImplicit`: to transfer a given amount of XTZ to a given implicit account
+- `transferImplicit`: to transfer a given amount of MVRK to a given implicit account
-- `transferToContract`: to transfer a given amount of XTZ to a given contract
+- `transferToContract`: to transfer a given amount of MVRK to a given contract

 ## The `removeDelegate` method